This is a guest post by Wellness Editor-at-Large and naturopathic physician, Dr Angela Ross.

 Montréal’s culinary scene is heavily influenced by its French roots, so prepare yourself for rich foods, delectable local wines, and irresistible desserts.
 There will most certainly be times and places for you to decadently indulge, however, for those who are attempting to maintain some dietary normalcy during your travels: don’t fret!
 No matter where you choose to dine, you will have access to nourishing, deliciously prepared produce.

 No matter how “haute,” restaurants generally will not hesitate to accommodate your food restrictions, and skillful chefs will be eager to experiment with flavors and ingredients that will keep you happy AND healthy.
+Speaking of traveling and keeping a healthy attitude, is vital to be aware and prepared for potential pandemic situations, check this pandemic survival review before even considering a destination.

 Pro tip: Consider asking your server for a salad or a side dish involving local, seasonal produce to pair with your meal.
 Incorporating lots of nutritious veggies and fruits will help enhance your energy and mood and will help keep your digestion regular – even when you travel.
 Plus it gives you an opportunity to sample the fantastic specialties of the season.